fixm-ccb/sandbox/docs/topic1/refering_to_fixm_um.md

-# Embedding references to the FIXM User Manual
+# References to the FIXM User Manual

-The FIXM User Manual provide encoding guidance for each of the FIXM Core properties.
-Implementers of information services or systems that use FIXM Core may want to integrate references to relevant pieces of encoding guidance from this manual into their own service/system documentation, for instance as part of the description of their information service payloads.
+The FIXM User Manual provide encoding guidance for the FIXM Core properties.
+Implementers of information services or systems that use FIXM may decide to integrate references to relevant pieces of encoding guidance from this manual into their own service/system documentation, for instance as part of the description of their information service payloads.

-This page explains how the URLs for the encoding guidance are formed, in order to facilitate this kind of integration.
+This page explains how the URLs for the encoding guidance of the FIXM User Manual are formed, in order to facilitate this type of integration.

 ## URL structure

-The URL for the encoding guidance is always structured as follows:
+The URLs for the encoding guidance are structured as follows:

 ```mermaid
 flowchart LR